Setting Up Your Practice - Sole Proprietor, LLC and Corporations

 - Flexible taxation elections (you can elect to be taxed as a sole proprietorship, partnership, or corporation).

-- Much less paperwork and record keeping than a corporation but more than a sole prop
+- Much less paperwork and record-keeping than in a corporation but more than a sole prop

 Disadvantages of an LLC Compared to a Sole Proprietorship